LEGALISM (Judgmental, Self-righteous, Uncaring)

 Here was a bright, energetic, attractive fellow, the kind of citizen whom any Rotary Club would welcome.
 Singing sea chanties in dockside pubs and teaching Bible stories to the Wednesday night faithful, this was an immensely popular man.
 His story reminds us that heresy does not bludgeon us into belief.
 We are seduced.
 (Parker T. Williamson, Standing Firm: Reclaiming the Chastain Faith in Times of Controversy [Lenoir, North Carolina: PLC Publications, 1996], p.
 31.)

-another writer describes Socinus like this:
+And another writer describes Socinus like this:

 He was a gentleman.
 His morals were above reproach and he distinguished himself by his unfailing courtesy.
 Unfailing courtesy was remarkable in an age when even the great Protestant leaders, Luther and Calvin would use vile street language when arguing with their opponents.